mchail/learning-scala/20150717/notes.md

 convergence means the centroids don't change or change very little.

 for multiple dimensions, the distance changes and the centroid calculation changes. distance in n-dimensions is easy. compute the centroid by averaging all the values in each dimension separately.

+machine learning + computer vision = cognitive vision

+k-means clustering to figure out object boundaries, then something else to figure out what the object is.